What to Eat with Braces the First Week? 20 Easy & Delicious Ideas!

 Egg salad

-The first 5–7 days are most critical.
-After that, you can slowly introduce firmer foods as soreness fades—still avoiding sticky or crunchy ones.
+The initial 5–7 days are the most crucial.
+Afterward, you can gradually reintroduce firmer foods as soreness diminishes — just stay away from sticky or crunchy ones.

 Timeline: